CCezar25/CCezar25/README.md

 ### Hi there         💻

 - 🔭 I’m currently working on Mathematics.
-- 🌱 I’m currently learning Mathematics, Physics, Software Engineering, Computational Mathematics.
+- 🌱 I’m currently learning Mathematics, Web and Mobile development, Software Engineering, Computational Mathematics.
 - 👯 I’m looking to collaborate on these topics.
 - 💬 Ask me about anything related to the subjects above and related areas.
 - 📫 How to reach me: